ErichDylus/Open-Source-Law/PO/Grant_Agreement_DAO.md

 // applicable for where grantee will be privy to confidential information, such as information subject to a third party's NDA, or perhaps where a grantee wishes to preserve their own anonymity, etc.

-5.Ti=Confidential Information
+ConfInfo.Ti=Confidential Information

-5.1.sec=Each Party, their respective affiliates and their respective directors, officers, employers, employees, agents, members, or advisors (collectively, “Representatives”) may be alerted of, become privy to, or gain access to certain confidential and/or proprietary information of the other Party.
+ConfInfo.1.sec=Each Party, their respective affiliates and their respective directors, officers, employers, employees, agents, members, or advisors (collectively, “Representatives”) may be alerted of, become privy to, or gain access to certain confidential and/or proprietary information of the other Party.
 A Party or its Representative disclosing its Confidential Information (as such term is defined in Section 5(b) below) to the other Party is hereafter referred to as a “Disclosing Party.”
 A Party or its Representative receiving the Confidential Information of the Disclosing Party is hereafter referred to as a “Receiving Party.”

-5.2.1.sec=The term “Confidential Information” as used in this Agreement shall mean any data or information that is reasonably sensitive material and not generally known to the public or any third parties, including, but not limited to, information relating to any of the following: the Relationship, product development and plans, proprietary concepts, documentation, operations, systems, computer software, source code, trade secrets, customer lists, customer relationships, negotiations, present or future business activities, design, verbal conversations or representations, writings, technical information and details which the Disclosing Party reasonably considers confidential, and anything [DAO NAME] sets forth in writing as being confidential or sensitive material.
+ConfInfo.2.1.sec=The term “Confidential Information” as used in this Agreement shall mean any data or information that is reasonably sensitive material and not generally known to the public or any third parties, including, but not limited to, information relating to any of the following: the Relationship, product development and plans, proprietary concepts, documentation, operations, systems, computer software, source code, trade secrets, customer lists, customer relationships, negotiations, present or future business activities, design, verbal conversations or representations, writings, technical information and details which the Disclosing Party reasonably considers confidential, and anything [DAO NAME] sets forth in writing as being confidential or sensitive material.

 CodersNote=Optional:

-5.2.2.sec=Unless expressly set forth in writing otherwise, any and all data, information, correspondence, materials, activities, operations, or relationships in any way related to “[______]” or any reference thereof shall be deemed included in the definition of “Confidential Information.”
+ConfInfo.2.2.sec=Unless expressly set forth in writing otherwise, any and all data, information, correspondence, materials, activities, operations, or relationships in any way related to “[______]” or any reference thereof shall be deemed included in the definition of “Confidential Information.”

-5.2.=[G/Z/para/s2]
+ConfInfo.2.=[G/Z/para/s2]

-5.3.sec=The obligation of confidentiality with respect to Confidential Information will not apply to any information publicly known or accessible due to prior authorized or lawful disclosure, or if the information is disclosed by the Receiving Party with the Disclosing Party’s prior written consent and approval.
+ConfInfo.3.sec=The obligation of confidentiality with respect to Confidential Information will not apply to any information publicly known or accessible due to prior authorized or lawful disclosure, or if the information is disclosed by the Receiving Party with the Disclosing Party’s prior written consent and approval.

-5.4.0.sec=With respect to Confidential Information:
+ConfInfo.4.0.sec=With respect to Confidential Information:

-5.4.1.sec=Receiving Party and its Representatives agree to retain the Confidential Information of the Disclosing Party in strict confidence, to protect the security, integrity and confidentiality of such information and to not permit unauthorized access to or unauthorized use, disclosure, publication or dissemination of Confidential Information except in conformity with this Agreement;
+ConfInfo.4.1.sec=Receiving Party and its Representatives agree to retain the Confidential Information of the Disclosing Party in strict confidence, to protect the security, integrity and confidentiality of such information and to not permit unauthorized access to or unauthorized use, disclosure, publication or dissemination of Confidential Information except in conformity with this Agreement;

-5.4.2.sec=Receiving Party and its Representatives shall adopt and/or maintain security processes and procedures to safeguard the confidentiality of all Confidential Information received by Disclosing Party using a reasonable degree of care, but not less than that degree of care used in safeguarding its own similar information or material;
+ConfInfo.4.2.sec=Receiving Party and its Representatives shall adopt and/or maintain security processes and procedures to safeguard the confidentiality of all Confidential Information received by Disclosing Party using a reasonable degree of care, but not less than that degree of care used in safeguarding its own similar information or material;

-5.4.3.sec=Upon termination the termination of this Agreement, Receiving Party will ensure that all documents, writings, and other electronic records that include or reflect any Confidential Information are returned to Disclosing Party or are destroyed as directed by Disclosing Party;
+ConfInfo.4.3.sec=Upon termination the termination of this Agreement, Receiving Party will ensure that all documents, writings, and other electronic records that include or reflect any Confidential Information are returned to Disclosing Party or are destroyed as directed by Disclosing Party;

-5.4.4.sec=If there is an unauthorized disclosure or loss of any of the Confidential Information by Receiving Party or any of its Representatives, Receiving Party will promptly, at its own expense, notify Disclosing Party in writing and take all actions as may be necessary or reasonably requested by Disclosing Party to minimize any damage to the Disclosing Party or a third party as a result of the disclosure or loss; and
+ConfInfo.4.4.sec=If there is an unauthorized disclosure or loss of any of the Confidential Information by Receiving Party or any of its Representatives, Receiving Party will promptly, at its own expense, notify Disclosing Party in writing and take all actions as may be necessary or reasonably requested by Disclosing Party to minimize any damage to the Disclosing Party or a third party as a result of the disclosure or loss; and

-5.4.5.sec=The obligation not to disclose Confidential Information shall survive the termination of this Agreement, and at no time will Receiving Party or any of its Representatives be permitted to disclose Confidential Information, except to the extent that such Confidential Information is excluded from the obligations of confidentiality under this Agreement pursuant to Section 5(c) above.
+ConfInfo.4.5.sec=The obligation not to disclose Confidential Information shall survive the termination of this Agreement, and at no time will Receiving Party or any of its Representatives be permitted to disclose Confidential Information, except to the extent that such Confidential Information is excluded from the obligations of confidentiality under this Agreement pursuant to Section 5(c) above.

-5.4.=[G/Z/ol-i/s5]

-5.=[G/Z/ol-a/s4]
+ConfInfo.4.=[G/Z/ol-i/s5]

+ConfInfo.=[G/Z/ol-a/s4]

+5.Sec={ConfInfo.Sec}

 License.OpenSource.Ti=Open Source